timpratim/MealsforTwo/WhiteAspargusVelouté.md

-White Asparagus Velouté (for 2, rich and flavorful)
+White Asparagus Velouté (for 2) – with Homemade Asparagus Stock

 Ingredients:

 500g white asparagus, peeled and trimmed

+Peels and woody ends (for stock)

 1 small onion or shallot, chopped

-1 garlic clove (optional), chopped
+1 garlic clove (optional)

 1 tbsp butter or olive oil

-~300 ml water or broth (start with less, adjust later)
+300 ml homemade asparagus stock (see below)

-2–3 tbsp cream or crème fraîche (optional, to finish)
+2–3 tbsp cream or crème fraîche (optional)

-A pinch of chili flakes
+Chili flakes, to taste

-Salt and pepper to taste
+Salt and pepper

-Optional garnish:
+Garnish:

 Steamed asparagus tips

-Extra cream or olive oil
+A drizzle of cream or olive oil

-Chopped herbs or croutons
+Croutons or fresh herbs (optional)

 ---

-Instructions:

-1. Prepare asparagus
-Peel the asparagus well and trim woody ends.
-Steam until very tender – about 20–25 minutes depending on thickness.
-Set aside the tips for garnish.

-2. Sauté aromatics
+Step 1: Make the Stock

+In a small pot:

+Add the asparagus peels + ends, a bit of chopped onion, a pinch of salt, and 400–500 ml water.

+Simmer gently for 20–30 minutes.

+Strain and keep ~300 ml for the velouté.
+Reduce further if needed.

+---

+Step 2: Steam the Asparagus

+Steam the peeled asparagus stalks until very soft (20–25 minutes).

+Reserve the tips for garnish.
+Chop the rest for the soup.

+---

+Step 3: Cook the Soup Base

-In a pot, melt butter (or heat oil).
-Sauté onion and garlic gently until soft and fragrant.
+In a pan, melt butter or heat oil.
+Sauté the chopped onion and garlic until soft.

-3. Combine & simmer
-Add chopped, steamed asparagus (minus the tips) and a pinch of chili flakes.
-Pour in about 300 ml water or broth—just enough to barely cover the veg.
-Simmer for 5–10 minutes.

-4. Blend
-Blend everything until smooth.
-If too thick, add a splash of water.
-If too thin, reduce a bit on the stove.

-5. Finish
+Add chopped asparagus stalks and chili flakes.

+Pour in 300 ml of your asparagus stock, simmer 5–10 minutes.

+---

+Step 4: Blend & Finish

+Blend the mixture until smooth.

-Stir in cream or crème fraîche if using.
-Adjust salt and pepper.
+Stir in cream or crème fraîche (optional).

+Adjust consistency by reducing or adding a splash of stock.
+Season to taste.

+---

-6. Serve
+Step 5: Serve

+Pour into bowls.

-Pour into bowls, top with reserved tips, a drizzle of cream or olive oil, and more chili flakes if you like it spicy.
+Garnish with the steamed tips, a swirl of cream or oil, and any crunchy toppings you like.